 education in his entire life-- all in short

-He was lean and muscular, with long arms and big
+and muscular, with long arms and big hands that gave

-with holes for windows.
-There were few, if any
+holes for windows.
+There were few, if any books.

-The Bible was used as the reading source
+The Bible was used as the reading source in the

 Teachers were called "wizzards"